CASSANDRA LEWIS

 Her plays have been produced in London, New York, Dublin, Chicago, San Francisco, Los Angeles, and other cities.
 She served as an adjudicator for the Barrymore Awards for Excellence in Theatre and was shortlisted for the London-based Alpine Fellowship Theatre Prize.
 She received an Individual Artist Fellowship from the Delaware Division of the Arts, a state agency in partnership with the National Endowment for the Arts.
 Cass earned an MFA in Writing from New College of California in San Francisco and completed The University of Iowa’s Irish Writing Program in Dublin, Ireland.

-She is a Writing Mentor for PEN America’s Prison and Justice Writing Program and was awarded the PEN America / L'Engle Rahman Prize for Mentorship.
-She currently at work on a book about mental health, mass incarceration, and the climate crisis, which made the most recent SFWP Literary Awards Short List.
+She is a Writing Mentor for PEN America’s Prison and Justice Writing Program and was just awarded the PEN America / L'Engle Rahman Prize for Mentorship.
+Cass is currently at work on a book about mental health, mass incarceration, and the climate crisis, which made the most recent SFWP Literary Awards Short List, judged by Deesha Philyaw.